 The cast helps to protect the skin on your foot.
 Where the cast sits under the ulcer, there is a layer of soft foam.
-This makes a space so that no pressure is put on the sore and it can heal more quickly.
+This makes a space so that no pressure is put on the sore.
+This allows it to heal more quickly.
 The cast has only a small amount of padding around the rest of the foot.
-The bar on the bottom keeps weight off of your foot when you are standing or walking.
+The bar on the bottom helps keep weight off of the sore when you are standing or walking.

 Total contact casts are used by people who have diabetes with foot ulcers that are not healing.
 Diabetes can cause problems with the feet.
-A complication called neuropathy can cause a loss of feeling in your feet makes it hard for you to tell if you have a blister or sore on your foot.
+A complication called neuropathy can cause a loss of feeling in the feet.
+This can make it hard to tell if you have a blister or sore on your foot.
 Small sores can turn into big sores fast.
 If small sores aren’t taken care of, they can get worse and turn into ulcers.

 The total contact cast takes pressure off the ulcer.
 This will help your ulcer heal.
 If you keep walking without the cast, the ulcer won’t heal.

 Wearing a total contact cast helps most ulcers heal in 6 to 8 weeks.
 Your doctor will probably change your cast 1 to 2 days after it is put on.
 After that, you’ll probably get a new cast every week until you are ready to wear shoes.